Board of Directors

 James Sellers, Treasurer – Jimmy is an advocate for many causes in our community that are important to him and his family.
 His expertise with financials helps Voices of Hope to stay transparent and accountable.

-Corren Johnson, Secretary is an Administrative Assistant at Voices of Hope.
+Corren Johnson, Secretary is the Financial Assistant at Voices of Hope.
 She is responsible for recording the minutes and keeping track of all adjustments.
+She is a lifelong resident of Cecil County and a proud Mom of two boys.
+Corren has passion to help those in her community struggling with addiction and the stigma that comes along with it.

 Mark Butler is a lifelong resident of Cecil County and has worked for W.L.
 Gore & Associates for over 25 years.
 As a leader for the last 15 years in the Skilled Trades and Facilities, he continues to be and advocate for the future and potential of these careers.
 As a person in recovery, he is very passionate about changing the stigma surrounding those either struggling or flourishing in the process.
 He is a proud father of two boys and currently lives in Elkton.
 Fitness and the outdoors are a huge part of his life.
 He spends as much of his free time as possible training CrossFit, or else hiking, hunting, kayaking and fishing in the woods, rivers, bays and ocean.